Esri/calcite-design-system/src/components/calcite-alert/readme.md

 ### `closeCalciteAlert() => Promise<void>`

-emit the `calciteAlerClose` event - <calcite-alerts> listens for this, if the alert is not active, but is the queue, this will remove it from the queue
+emit the `calciteAlerClose` event - <calcite-alerts> listens for this

 #### Returns